-Maker tools create the capacity for technology product designers to convert ideations into designs and subsequently rapidly evolve them.
-In an accelerating manner, these tools are providing more diverse capacities while simultaneously becoming more accessible to product designers, technology organizations and manufacturing entities.
-The Digital Maker module trains on the applications of current slate of tools associated with maker-style prototyping and gives students direct exposure to using them.
-Students will create prototypes while learning agile approaches to technology product design.
-By repeated practice of building, students will hone their ability to make material choices along with properly matching maker space tools to prototype applications.
+Maker tools create the capacity for technology product designers to convert ideas into designs and subsequently rapidly evolve them.
+In an accelerating manner, these tools provide more diverse capacities while simultaneously becoming more accessible to product designers, technology organizations and manufacturing entities.
+The Digital Maker module trains on the applications of the current slate of tools associated with maker-style prototyping and provides students with direct exposure to using them.
+Students will create prototypes while learning Agile approaches to technology product design.
+By the repeated practice of building, students will hone their ability to make material choices along with properly matching makerspace tools to prototype applications.